 First Date Tip #5:

-Before your first date, think about a few interesting topics you want to raise, and give some thought to how you can ask about them with open-ended questions.
+Before your first date, it’s a good idea to think about a few interesting topics you want to raise, and give some thought to how you can ask about them the right way, with an open-ended framing.

-In general, asking about what she thinks or feels (e.g. “What’s your take on…?” or “How do you feel about…?”) is more effective than questions that start with “Do you…?”
+In general, asking about what she thinks or feels (e.g. “What’s your take on…?” or “How do you feel about…?”) is more effective for first date questions, rather than the kind that start with “Do you…?”

 6. Do Your Homework